 National Environmental Policy Act (NEPA): Upon review of the Department of the Army permit application and other supporting documentation, USACE has made a preliminary determination that the project neither qualifies for a Categorical Exclusion nor requires the preparation of an Environmental Impact Statement for the purposes of NEPA.
-At the conclusion of the public comment period, USACE will assess the environmental impacts of the project in accordance with the requirements of the National Environmental Policy Act of 1969 (42 U.S.C. §§ 4321-4347), the Council on Environmental Quality's Regulations at 40 C.F.R.
-Parts 1500-1508, and USACE Regulations at 33 C.F.R.
-Part 325.
+At the conclusion of the public comment period, USACE will assess the environmental impacts of the project in accordance with the requirements of the National Environmental Policy Act of 1969 (42 U.S.C. §§ 4321-4347), the Council on Environmental Quality's regulations at 40 C.F.R. § 1500-1508, and USACE regulations at 33 C.F.R. § 325.
 The final NEPA analysis will normally address the direct, indirect, and cumulative impacts that result from regulated activities within the jurisdiction of USACE and other non-regulated activities USACE determines to be within its purview of Federal control and responsibility to justify an expanded scope of analysis for NEPA purposes.
-The final NEPA will be incorporated in the analysis documentation that provides the rationale for issuing or denying a Department of the Army Permit for the project.
+The final NEPA analysis will be incorporated in the decision documentation that provides the rationale for issuing or denying a Department of the Army Permit for the project.
 The final NEPA analysis and supporting documentation will be on file with the San Francisco District, Regulatory Division.

-Endangered Species Act (ESA): Section 7(a)(2) of the ESA of 1973, as amended (16 U.S.C. § 1531 et seg.), requires Federal agencies to consult with either the U.S. Fish and Wildlife Service (USFWS) or the National Marine Fisheries Service (NMFS) to insure actions authorized, funded, or undertaken by the agency are not likely to jeopardize the continued existence of any Federally-listed species or result in the adverse modification of designated critical habitat.
-As the Federal lead agency for this project, USACE has conducted a review of the California Natural Diversity Data Base, digital maps prepared by USFWS and NMFS depicting critical habitat, and other information provided by the applicant, to determine the presence or absence of such species and critical habitat in the project area.
-Based on this review, USACE has made a preliminary determination that the Federally-listed Ridgeway's rail (formally California clapper rail) (Rallus longirostris obsoletus), may be present at the project location or in its vicinity, and may be affected by project implementation.
+Endangered Species Act (ESA): Section 7(a)(2) of the ESA of 1973, as amended (16 U.S.C. § 1531 et seg.), requires Federal agencies to consult with either the U.S. Fish and Wildlife Service (USFWS) or the National Marine Fisheries Service (NMFS) to ensure actions authorized, funded, or undertaken by the agency are not likely to jeopardize the continued existence of any Federally-listed species or result in the adverse modification of designated critical habitat.
+As the Federal lead agency for this project, USACE has conducted a review of the California Natural Diversity Data Base, digital maps prepared by USFWS and NMFS depicting critical habitat, and other information provided by the applicant to determine the presence or absence of such species and critical habitat in the project area.
+Based on this review, USACE has made a preliminary determination that Federally-listed species and designated critical habitat are present at the project location or in its vicinity and that consultation will be required.
+USACE will render a final determination on the need for consultation at the close of the comment period, taking into account any comments provided by USFWS and NMFS.
+Based on this review, USACE has made a preliminary determination that the following Federally-listed species are present at the project location or in its vicinity and may be affected by project implementation.
+California ridgway's rail (Rallus obsoletus obsoletus), salt marsh harvest mouse (Reithrodontomys raviventris) and Central California Coast (CCC) Distinct Population Segment (DPS) steelhead (Oncorhynchus mykiss), southern DPS green sturgeon (Acipenser medirostris).
+To address project related impacts to these species, USACE will initiate informal consultation with USFWS and NMFS, pursuant to Section 7(a) of the Act.
+Any required consultation must be concluded prior to the issuance of a Department of the Army Permit for the project.
+To complete the administrative record and the decision on whether to issue a Department of the Army Permit for the project, USACE will obtain all necessary supporting documentation from the applicant concerning the consultation process.
+Any required consultation must be concluded prior to the issuance of a Department of the Army Permit for the project.